Recovery Reductions, Conjectures, and Barriers: Intuition and Technical Overview

-\begin{lemma} \textbf{\citep{Furst1980, SIMS1970169}}\\ Suppose we have a positive integer $m$, and a subgroup $G$ of $S_m$ such that we have a deterministic membership test to determine if any element $\pi \in S_m$ is a member of $G$ in time $T_{G} = \Omega\left(m \log m\right)$.
-Then, \begin{enumerate} \item In $\poly(m)T_{G}$ deterministic time, it is possible to compute the size of the subgroup $G$, $|G|$. \item For any integer $k$, in $\poly(m)\poly(k)T_{G}$ deterministic time, it is possible to print a list of $k$ distinct (left or right) coset representatives of $G$.\footnote{In standard texts, the algorithm runtime depends on the index of $G$ as $\poly\left(\left[S_m:G\right]\right)$.
-However, to print only $k$ coset representatives, it suffices to terminate this procedure after we have listed $k$ coset representatives, which is possible with a polynomial time dependence on $k$.} \end{enumerate} \end{lemma}
+\item For any integer $k$, in $\poly(m)\poly(k)T_{G}$ deterministic time, it is possible to print a list of $k$ distinct (left or right) coset representatives of $G$.\footnote{In standard texts, the algorithm runtime depends on the index of $G$ as $\poly\left(\left[S_m:G\right]\right)$.
+However, to print only $k$ coset representatives, it suffices to terminate this procedure after we have listed $k$ coset representatives, which is possible with a polynomial time dependence on $k$.}